16c7x/bolt-demo/README.md

 # bolt-demo
-A quick bolt demo to fix some issues with the classroom Windows machines machines.
+A quick bolt demo to check the the classroom machines

 # What does it do
 * Uses [chocolatey](https://chocolatey.org/) to install openssh.